 Frequently Asked Questions

-Dr. John Christopher, PhD – Psychotherapy, Mind-Body Medicine, Integrative Healing & Executive Coaching
+Dr. John Christopher, PhD – Psychotherapy, Mind-Body Medicine, Integrative Healing & Executive Coaching, Bozeman MT, NYC, MA,VT

 What is your therapeutic approach?